linuxlizard/pymake/README.md

 chained function will be responsible to split() a string again to find the fields.
 There were just too many strange corner cases.

+## Update 20221224.
+Large Updates.

+I have rules started.
+I have conditional directives working (needs more testing).
+The export and unexport directives work.
+I've been adding as many new pytest tests as I can think of.

+Still TODO:
+* include directives
+* override directive
+* 'define' multi-line variable definitions.

 ## Update 20220917.
 Whitespace Whitespace Whitespace.

 Whitespace is incredibly finicky in GNU Make.
 I have almost all of the string functions implemented but I keep running into strange whitespace problems.